kiejo/edipat/README.md

 Language
 ---
-Dialact of Lisp with pattern matching supportcompiles to JavaScript.
-The compiler is written in JavaScript and there's no macro support yet.
+* dialect of Lisp with pattern matching support
+* compiles to JavaScript
+* compiler written in JavaScript.
+* no macros yet

+Why a new language?
-I created the language mainly for fun and to see what works well with structural editing.
+* for fun and learning
+* to be able to test what language constructs work well with structural editing
+* haven't seen any Lisp dialect with native pattern matching

 License
 ----